-For MEE issue spotting, there is an MEE Issue Spotting Practice outline that consists of the last 200+ MEE questions along with the actual issues tested plus with a short answer summary (to enable efficient MEE issue review).
+For MEE issue spotting, there is an MEE Issue Spotting Practice outline that consists of the last 225+ MEE questions along with the actual issues tested plus with a short answer summary (to enable efficient MEE issue review).
+The outline lets you read each MEE question and then quickly issue spot and see if you hit the issues which are on the next page with a short answer explanation.
+This gives you the same instant gratification as doing an MBE question and checking the answer.
 If you are very limited in time, there is are MP3 audio files of this issue spotting outline to test yourself as you commute, cook, or work out.
 I regard issue spotting as the most important part of a passing MEE answer so this outline should significantly contribute to an above-passing MEE score on the upcoming exam.
 If you do not spot at least half the issues, it is difficult to score enough points to have a passing essay.
 The best way to learn essay issue spotting is to practice with past MEE questions.
 Since fact patterns frequently repeat themselves in some form or another, the more fact patterns you examine, the easier issue spotting will become.
 Accordingly, this outline should significantly contribute to an above-passing MEE score on the upcoming exam.

 This Seperac MEE Issue Spotting compendium serves as an excellent way to familiarize yourself with how the questions for each subject are posed, what issues are at play, and what the outcomes are, along with a brief discussion of the answer.
 For examinees that have practiced essays and are confident their writing and analysis will be satisfactory, this Issue Spotting compendium enables an examinee to efficiently review a wide range of past MEE essays (most likely the most important ones) and their corresponding issues/answers to improve their issue spotting and knowledge.
 For example, in a post-exam follow-up, in asking what examinees found “LEAST helpful” in their studies, one examinee told me: “I spent a long time writing out whole essays for grading by a “professor”… Because I felt that I was being evaluated by someone and I was submitting a work product, I ended up spending too much time making every essay as perfect as possible.
 Some of the essays were not MEE style, but simply more complicated with tons more issues.
 I don’t think that this was a good use of my time.
 I would have preferred to outline essays or practice spotting issues.”